Axway/api-builder-docs/content/en/docs/release_notes/tauranga.md

 ---
 title: Tauranga release notes
 linkTitle: Tauranga
-description: 12 August 2022
+description: 16 August 2022
-date: 2022-08-12
+date: 2022-08-16
 Hide_readingtime: true
 ---
 ## Summary

 In this release, we continued our effort on providing the necessary information to users to keep their applications up to date.
-With this release, when {{% variables/apibuilder_prod_name %}} checks for updates, it will respect npm configuration for `ca`, `cafile`, and `strict-ssl`.
+When {{% variables/apibuilder_prod_name %}} checks for updates, it will now respect npm configuration for `ca`, `cafile`, and `strict-ssl`.

 {{% releasenotes/upgrade %}}